otrv4/otrv4/otrv4.md

   instance tag the client uses to identify itself.
 Otherwise the message should be discarded and the user optionally warned.
-Nevertheless D-H Commit and Pre-key messages may not specify an instance tag and set the value to zero.
+Nevertheless D-H Commit and Pre-key messages may not specify the receiver's instance tag.
+In this case the value is set to zero.
 * The protocol is initialized with the allowed versions (3 and/or 4).

-* The protocol enforces starting a DAKE when it receives a whitespace tag.
+#### User requests to start an OTR conversation

+Send an OTR Query Message or a plaintext message with a whitespace tag to the correspondent.

+Query Messages are constructed according to the section "OTR Query Messages" of OTRv3 [3].
+The byte identifier for OTR version 4 is "4".

+Whitespace tags have the same structure as defined in "Tagged plaintext messages" of OTRv3 [3], and a 8 bytes tag "\x20\x20\x09\x09\x20\x09\x20\x20" is used to indicate a willingness to use OTR version 4.

 #### Receiving plaintext without the whitespace tag

-* The message should be displayed to the user.
+Display the message to the user.

-If `msgstate` is not `MSGSTATE_PLAINTEXT`:
+If the state is `ENCRYPTED_MESSAGES`, `DAKE_IN_PROGRESS`, or `FINISHED`:

-* The user should be warned that the message was received unencrypted.
+    The user should be warned that the message received was unencrypted.

 #### Receiving plaintext with the whitespace tag

-* Remove the whitespace tag and display the message to the user.
+Remove the whitespace tag and display the message to the user.

 If the tag offers OTR version 4 and version 4 is allowed:
     * Send a Pre-key Message.
-* Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.
+    * Transition the state to `DAKE_IN_PROGRESS`.

-Otherwise, if the tag offers OTR version 3 and version 3 is allowed:
+If the tag offers OTR version 3 and version 3 is allowed:

-* Send a version 3 D-H Commit Message, and the protocol proceeds as specified in OTRv3.
+    * Send a version 3 D-H Commit Message.

-Whitespace tags have the same structure as defined in "Tagged plaintext messages" of OTRv3 [3], and a 8 bytes tag "\x20\x20\x09\x09\x20\x09\x20\x20" is used to indicate a willingness to use OTR version 4.
+    * Proceed with the protocol as specified in OTRv3 "Receiving plaintext with the whitespace tag" [3].

-#### Starting an OTR conversation
+#### Start an OTR conversation (without requesting)

-* Send an OTR Query Message including the allowed versions to the correspondent.
+Send a Pre-key message to the correspondent.

-Query messages are constructed according to the section "OTR Query Messages" of OTRv3 [3].
-The byte identifier for OTR version 4 is "4".

 #### Receiving a Query Message

-If the query message offers OTR version 4 and version 4 is allowed:
+If the Query Message offers OTR version 4 and version 4 is allowed:
     * Send a Pre-key Message.
-* Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.
+    * Transition the state to `DAKE_IN_PROGRESS`.

 Otherwise, if the query message offers OTR version 3, and version 3 is allowed:

-* Send a version 3 D-H Commit Message and the protocol proceeds as specified in OTRv3.
+    * Send a version 3 D-H Commit Message and the protocol proceeds as specified in OTRv3 "Receiving a Query Message" [3].

 #### OTRv3 Specific Messages (AKE and Data message)

-* Proceeds as specified in OTRv3, see "The protocol state machine" section.
+Proceed as specified in OTRv3, see "The protocol state machine" section [3].

-#### Sending a Pre-key message

-* Create and send a Pre-key message.
-* Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.

 #### Receiving a Pre-key message

 If the message is version 4 and version 4 is not allowed, ignore this message.

+If the state is `START`:
+    * Validate the Pre-key message.
+    * If validation fails, ignore the message.
+    * If validation succeeds:
+        * send a DRE-Auth message
+        * transition to the `ENCRYPTED_MESSAGES` state.

-If `authstate` is `AUTHSTATE_AWAITING_DRE_AUTH`:
+If the state is `DAKE_IN_PROGRESS`:

-This indicates that although a Pre-key message has been sent to the correspondent, they have sent a Pre-key message back before receiving the one sent to them.
+    This indicates that both you and the other participant have sent Pre-key messages to each other.
+This can happen if they send you a Pre-key message before receiving yours.

-This conflict will be solved by comparing the `X` and `Y` public keys sent in the respective Pre-key messages.
-These public keys are 56-byte unsigned big- endian values.
+    To agree on a Pre-key message to use for this conversation:
+    * Compare the `X` (as a 56-byte unsigned big-endian value) you sent in your Pre-key with the value from the message you received.

-If yours is the lower hash value:

-* Ignore the incoming Pre-key message.
+    * If yours is the lower hash value, ignore the received Pre-key message.

-Otherwise:
+    * Otherwise:
       * Forget your old `X` value that you sent earlier.
+      * Validate the pre-key message.
+      * If validation succeeds:
+        * Send a DRE-Auth message.
+        * Transition to the `ENCRYPTED_MESSAGES` state.

-Regardless of `authstate` value, if you haven't ignored the incoming Pre-key message, you should:
+To validate the Pre-key message, you should:
     * Verify that the user profile signature is valid.
-* Verify that the user profile has not expired.
+    * Verify that the user profile is not expired.
     * Verify that the point `Y` received is on curve 448.
-* Verify that the DH public key `B` received is from the correct group.
+    * Verify that the DH public key `B` is from the correct group.

-If everything checks out:

-* Reply with a DRE-Auth Message.

 #### Sending a DRE-Auth message

 * Compute the ECDH shared secret `K_ecdh`.
 * Compute the DH shared secret `k_dh`.
 * Compute the mix key `mix_key`.
-* Transition `authstate` to `AUTHSTATE_NONE`.
-* Transition `msgstate` to `MSGSTATE_ENCRYPTED`.
+* Transition the state to `ENCRYPTED_MESSAGES`.
 * Initialize the double ratcheting.
 * Send a DRE-Auth Message.